SpectraSorter/SpectraSorter/README.md

 # SpectraSorter

 Software for droplet sorting based on the analysis of high-speed spectrophotometer (OceanFX) measurements.
-This repository accompanies a manuscript submission currenting in review.
+This repository accompanies a manuscript submission currently under review.
 A link will be included after acceptance.

 ## Getting Started

 The source code comes in the form of a Visual Studio 2019 solution.
 A full description of software features and operation instructions are included in the user manual.
+The [most recent release](https://github.com/SpectraSorter/SpectraSorter/releases/latest) can be downloaded and installed.

 ### Prerequisites